 A focused, fixed-fee audit of how work moves through your construction business — and where it bottlenecks on the owner.

 A contractor systems diagnostic is a focused, fixed-fee analytical engagement that audits how work flows through a construction business — from lead intake to final closeout — and identifies the steps that bottleneck on the owner.
-The deliverable is a single-page process map, an owner-bottleneck list, a software stack audit, a RACI for the top five functions, an SOP roadmap, and a written report with prioritized 90-day actions.
+The deliverable is a written summary with prioritized 90-day actions, plus reusable tools or templates where feasible — typically a process map, RACI draft, or SOP roadmap.

 The diagnostic does not assume anything is documented.
 Most small contractors run on tribal knowledge — the owner knows how everything works because the owner does everything.
 The diagnostic surfaces that, makes it visible to the team, and prioritizes the first three SOPs and the first delegation moves.